Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 At Bayu Beach Resort, every effort made is to make guests feel themselves at home.
 It features 228 rooms including apartments and studio rooms.
-Coffee-tea making facilities, refrigerator, air-conditioning and flat-screen TV are equipped in every room and some comes with an elegant balcony.
+Coffee-tea making facilities, refrigerator, air-conditioning and a flat-screen TV are equipped in every room and some come with an elegant balcony.

 The resort is perfect for business travellers as it boasts various meeting facilities for conference and meetings.
 24 hours security is provided to ensure the travellers’ safety during their stay.

 Gets your adrenaline rushing by enjoying the water sports such as boating, jet skiing and banana boat riding.
 Otherwise, immerse in the Jacuzzi for some quiet moments.

 Strategically located in Port Dickson, Corus Paradise Resort connects to North-South Highway easily.
 Once you step into the resort’s area, you’ll be greeted passionately by warm sea breeze and endless sea view over the horizon.

 Featuring 200 en-suite rooms, each of them comes with modern amenities to provide utmost comfort.
 Their spacious and tastefully furnished rooms provide incredible view of sea.